 Arrive any later and you will only be able to see the granite stone color, full of shadows.

 Park Up and Enter the Memorial

-Drive through the open entrance barriers and round to the left, head inside the parking lot and park up.
+Drive through the entry barriers, picking up a ticket and head inside the parking lot.
 It is very likely you will be the only car in the parking garage, just as we were.

 If the sun is beginning to creep up, leg it up the stone staircase until you arrive at the entrance to the memorial.
 Don’t forget your camera!

 Walk under the columned gate and you will catch your first Mount Rushmore glimpse of the vacation, looking smaller than you imagined in the distance.
 That will change as you get closer.